harshsaini659/salesforce-learning/apex-basics/readme.md

 In simple words Collection allows you to handle multiple records or value together.

 3 types of Collections in Apex :
-- List: A List is an ordered collection that allows duplicate values and is accessed using index.
+- *List*: A List is an ordered collection that allows duplicate values and is accessed using index.

 ## How do you declare a List in Apex?
 ```